Sereact raises $110 million to bring embodied intelligence to real-world scenarios

 A German embodied intelligence company chose a path for the accelerated implementation of embodied intelligence from the very beginning.
 Since its establishment, its products have been operating in real production environments.
-Currently, it has top - tier enterprise customers such as Austrian Post, BMW, Daimler Truck, and Mercedes - Benz.
+Currently, it has top - tier corporate customers such as Austrian Post, BMW, Daimler Truck, and Mercedes - Benz.

-An Embodied Intelligence System that Learns in the Real World
+An Embodied Intelligence System That Learns in the Real World

 Sereact was founded in 2021.
 Its two co - founders, Ralf Gulde and Marc Tuscher, both graduated from the University of Stuttgart and previously conducted cross - research on robotics and artificial intelligence at the Institute for Machine Tools and Manufacturing Unit Control Engineering (ISW) of the university.